gabriel-durr/dashgo/README.md

 ChakraUI: Chakra UI is a simple, modular and accessible component library that gives you the ...
 [Learn More](https://chakra-ui.com/ "Clique para ser redirecionado!")

-Axios: Axios is a simple promise-based HTTP client for the browser and node.js.
-Axios provides a library...
-[Learn More](https://axios-http.com/ptbr/ "Clique para ser redirecionado!")
+React Hook Form: Performant, flexible and extensible forms with easy-to-use validation....
+[Learn More](https://react-hook-form.com/get-started/ "Clique para ser redirecionado!")

 <br/><br/>